Who Watches (and Shares) What on YouTube? And When? Using Twitter to Understand YouTube Viewership: Data Set

 \subsection{YouTube Activity on Twitter}

-Given 17,013,356 unique tweets with YouTube video IDs, we retrieved 15,211,132 sharing events\footnote{Sharing event is a tweet containing valid YouTube video ID (having category, Freebase topics and timestamp), thus a tweet with two video IDs is considered as two sharing events.
-Fraction of videos in initial 17Mln tweets were not valid, thus such sharing events were removed.} we identified 6,433,570 unique YouTube video IDs.
+Given 17,013,356 unique tweets with YouTube video IDs, we retrieved 15,211,132 sharing events and identified 6,433,570 unique YouTube video IDs.
+We define sharing event as a tweet containing valid YouTube video ID (having category, Freebase topics and timestamp), thus a tweet with two video IDs is considered as two sharing events.
+A fraction of videos in initial 17 million tweets were not valid, thus such tweets and consequently derived sharing events were removed.
 Using the YouTube API, the following data about videos was crawled within the period 7/7/2013 -- 1/8/2013: title, uploader username, number of views, number of times video has been marked as favorite, number of raters, number of likes and dislikes, number of comments, video uploaded time and categories to which videos belong.
-Using the Freebase API we also crawled video topics which serve as deprecated video tags and are helpful for searching content on YouTube, e.g. ``hobby'', ``music'', ``book'' and many others are examples of Freebase topics (\url{http://www.freebase.com/}).
+Using the Freebase API we also crawled video topics which serve as deprecated video tags and are helpful for searching content on YouTube, e.g., ``hobby'', ``music'', ``book'' and many others are examples of Freebase topics (\url{http://www.freebase.com/}).

+The cleansing stage of data contained three parts: identify noise in data, introduce a filter on Twitter users with ``extreme'' behaviour and introduce a filter on ``legacy'' YouTube videos (see Section \ref{sec:earlyadopters}).
+In our data set, noisy data (0.53\%) are those sharing events where the tweet's timestamp is earlier than the video's upload timestamp.
+Such negative lags spanned from 1 second up to a couple of years.
+We removed all such sharing events which seemed to occur 1) due to updated timestamp of streamed live videos recorded by YouTube where the time at the end of streaming is returned as published timestamp by YouTube API, and 2) due to altered timestamp of reuploaded videos by some YouTube ``privileged'' accounts.
+After removing noise, the data reduced to 15,130,439 sharing events, 5,669,907 unique video IDs and 87,069 user IDs.